drount/plays-api/README.md

 python test.py -H api.rxuriguera.com -P 80
 ```

-**Important:** The original `test.py` was slightly modified in order to send a JSON body
+**Important:** The original `test.py` was slightly modified to send a JSON body
 for the POST requests.
-This is done to comply with the specification shown in the
+See the change below.
+This is done to comply with the
-description PDF.
-Please use the test script included in the project.
+specification in the description PDF.
+Please use the `test.py` script included in the project.

 ```python
 # req = urllib2.Request(url, urllib.urlencode(data))
 req = urllib2.Request(url, json.dumps(data), {'Content-Type': 'application/json'})
 ```

-There is an additional API endpoint not present in the specification that
+There is an additional API endpoint not present in the specification to
-reinitializes the database: `POST /truncate_tables`.
+reinitialize the database: `POST /truncate_tables`.
-The body of the request must contain a security flag set to true:
+The body of the request must contain a security flag set to `true`:

 ```json
 {"truncate": true}
 ```

-A [Jmeter](#) JMX test plan is included with the source code.
+A [Jmeter](#http://jmeter.apache.org) JMX test plan is included along the
+source code.
 It can be used to
 easily test the performance of the API.
 Below are some request times in milliseconds.
 Network latencies are included (server in central	Europe).